ZJU-FAST-Lab/LMBM/README.md

   Then a shared lib for LMBM is generated.
 Two files __lmbm.so__ and __lmbm.h__ are all you need for conducting nonsmooth optimization in any C++ application.
 The header file contains sufficient information about how the lib should be called and tuned.

   A simple example is also provided where a nonsmooth function is minimized by LMBM.
 The CMakeList.txt shows how the lib should be linked by your own projects.
-Run the following commands to build and run the example.
+Run the following commands to build and execute the example.

       cd ..
       mkdir build